Top 10 dangerous airports in the world (video)

 Toncontín International Airport was about to close in 2008 when the Airbus A320 TACA, operating the 390 flight, left the runway.
 The accident resulted in 3 casualties aboard the plane and 2 people on the ground.

 It occurred due to piloting errors and the directions of the control tower were not respected.
 The International Civil Aviation Organization (ICAO) recommended that the airport should not be restricted or closed and a report was drawn up that included several tips on operational safety.

 Currently, several airlines in North America (Delta Air Lines, America Airlines, United Airlines) and Central (Copa Airlines, Taca Airlines, Sosa Airlines) operate flights to Toncontín International Airport - Tegucigalpa, Honduras.

 Juancho E. Yrausquin Airport - Saba, Netherlands Antilles

 Juancho E. Yrausquin Airport is the only one on the island of Saba, the Netherlands Antilles.
 The area is a paradise, perfect for any tourist who wants to escape from everyday life.
 But it's a real adventure to get to this airport.

-Officially it is closed, but several aircraft belonging to regional carriers operate regular flights with government approval.
-As you can see, the track is very short - 400 meters and its neighbors have a rocky area and the Caribbean Sea.
+It is officially closed, but several aircraft belonging to regional carriers operate regular flights with government approval.
+As you can see, the track is very short - 400 meters and is bordered by a rocky area and the Caribbean Sea.

 But I think the main challenge for pilots is the strong wind.
 I don't think it's worth it to tell you more and I invite you to watch the video below.